Sanya2911/ZenFit/README.md

 AI Powered Fitness and Wellness system

 A Recommendation based web application that support healthcare organizations to take future predictions in fitness and wellness.
-The app needs to contain features like
+The app contains features like:
 - Personalized fitness AI guidance
 - AI based coaching platform
 - Workout Monitoring